KlusterAlert

 --kube-context prod-context

-# Staging cluster
+# Staging cluster (uses its own separate token)

-helm install klusteralert speclayer/klusteralert \
+helm install klusteralert-agent klusteralert/agent \

---namespace klusteralert --create-namespace \
+--namespace klusteralert-agent --create-namespace \

---set existingSecret=klusteralert-creds \
+--set agentToken=$STAGING_AGENT_TOKEN \

 --set clusterName=staging \